andre-j3sus/ist-meic-notes/1st-semester/ap-dei/cheat-sheet.md

 \frac{\partial L}{\partial x} = \frac{\partial L}{\partial H} \frac{\partial H}{\partial x} = \frac{\partial L}{\partial H} \left( \frac{\partial \mathcal{F}}{\partial x} + \lambda \right)
 $$

+> A Residual Neural Network is a deep learning model in which the weight layers learn residual functions with reference to the layer inputs.
+A Residual Network is a network with skip connections that perform identity mappings, merged with the layer outputs by addition.
+This enables deep learning models with tens or hundreds of layers to train easily and approach better accuracy when going deeper.
+>
+> They are used to allow gradients to flow through a network directly, without passing through non-linear activation functions.
+Non-linear activation functions, by nature of being non-linear, cause the gradients to explode or vanish (depending on the weights).

 ---

 ## Recurrent Neural Networks